openharmony/connectivity_connectivity_cangjie_wrapper/README.md

 As shown in the architecture diagram:

+Interface layer description:

+- BLE Bluetooth API: Cangjie public interfaces based on low-power Bluetooth encapsulation exposed to users.
+- Bluetooth Profile API: Cangjie public interfaces based on Bluetooth Profile encapsulation exposed to users.
+- Bluetooth Constant API: Cangjie public interfaces based on Bluetooth constants exposed to users.
+- Basic WLAN  API: Cangjie public interfaces based on WLAN basic functionality encapsulation exposed to users.

+Framework layer description:

-- Low-Power Bluetooth Wrapper: A Bluetooth technology that can communicate in low power consumption situations.
+- BLE Bluetooth Wrapper: Bluetooth Low Energy is a Bluetooth technology that can communicate in low power consumption situations.
+This encapsulation layer is a Cangjie encapsulation implementation of low-power Bluetooth functionality.
-- Bluetooth Profile Wrapper: A universal file transfer protocol based on Bluetooth that allows file transfer between devices, such as a2dp, hfp, etc.
+- Bluetooth Profile Wrapper: Bluetooth Profile is a universal file transfer protocol based on Bluetooth that allows file transfer between devices, such as a2dp, hfp, etc. This encapsulation layer is a Cangjie encapsulation implementation of Bluetooth Profile functionality.
-- Bluetooth Constants: Public constant definitions related to Bluetooth.
+- Bluetooth Constants: Defines public constants related to Bluetooth.
 - Basic WLAN Functionality Wrapper: Provides P2P functionality, a point-to-point connection technology that can directly establish a TCP/IP link between two STAs.
+This encapsulation layer is a Cangjie encapsulation implementation of WLAN basic functionality.
-- Cangjie Basic Communication FFI Interface: Responsible for defining the C language interoperation interface called by the Cangjie language to call basic communication service capabilities.
+- Cangjie Connectivity FFI Interface: Responsible for defining the C language interoperation interface called by the Cangjie language to call basic communication service capabilities.

+Cangjie connectivity service Dependencies:

 - Cangjie ark interop: Encapsulates public interfaces for C language interoperation, and provides Cangjie tag class implementation for annotating Cangjie APIs, as well as providing BusinessException exception class definitions thrown to users.
-- Bluetooth Communication Services: Calls the underlying Bluetooth driver to provide relevant C language interfaces for accessing and using Bluetooth, including BLE device gatt-related operations, as well as BLE broadcasting, scanning and other functions.
+- Bluetooth: Calls the underlying Bluetooth driver to provide relevant C language interfaces for accessing and using Bluetooth that can be called by the basic communication Cangjie interface, including BLE device gatt-related operations, as well as BLE broadcasting, scanning and other functions.
-- WLAN Services: Calls the underlying Wi-Fi driver to provide WLAN-related functional C language interfaces, including WLAN basic functions, WLAN message notifications, WLAN P2P mode and other functions.
+- WLAN: Calls the underlying Wi-Fi driver to provide WLAN-related functional C language interfaces that can be called by the basic communication Cangjie interface, including WLAN basic functions, WLAN message notifications, WLAN P2P mode and other functions.
-- Cangjie DFX: Responsible for providing log interfaces for printing logs at critical paths.
+- Cangjie DFX: Responsible for providing log interfaces, providing Cangjie interfaces that can be called by the basic communication Cangjie interface to print logs at critical paths.

 ## Directory Structure